martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 ## 2. France as Benchmark

-I use France as the initial benchmark to assess the relative performance of each European country in terms of average net wages — both in nominal and real terms — as well as the cost of living.
+I use **France** as the initial benchmark to assess the relative performance of each European country in terms of **average net wages** — both in nominal and real terms — as well as the **cost of living**.
 For each country, I express the following indicators as a percentage of the French level:

--Average nominal net wage
+- Average nominal net wage
--Average real net wage
+- Average real net wage
--Price level / cost of living
+- Price level / cost of living

-On the regression line of average nominal or real net wages against price levels, France appears above the regression line.
+On the regression line of average nominal or real net wages against price levels, **France appears above the regression line**.
-This indicates that, relative to its average wage level (whether nominal or real), the cost of living in France is comparatively moderate.
+This indicates that, **relative to its average wage level** (whether nominal or real), the **cost of living in France is comparatively moderate**.

 | Country        | Net nominal wage | Net real wage | Price level | Nominal / France | Real / France | Price / France |
 |----------------|-----------------:|--------------:|------------:|-----------------:|--------------:|---------------:|